Vorkosigan Saga: Military technology

 As the series features a military background in several novels, special attention is paid to military technology.
 Ship-to-ship combat includes plasma rays and attacks based on gravity manipulation, and defensive countermeasures.
 Personal combat includes the use of combat suits, plasma rays, needlers, and nerve disruptors, which emit rays that destroy nerve tissue.
 Biological weapons are also mentioned in the form of wide-spectrum toxin bombs and genetically modified microbes that target specific races, and in some cases, specific people.

 A truth serum, "fast-penta", is a widespread tool used in interrogation.
 Several defenses are devised, such as induced allergies that kill the subject before they can reveal information, genetic engineering to create immunity, or compartmentalization of information on a need-to-know basis.
 Miles Vorkosigan has an atypical reaction to the drug, which enables him to thwart his enemies on at least one occasion.

 Biospheres

 In the Vorkosigan saga, humans live on planets with diverse degrees of habitability, and have developed diverse adaptation strategies to environments that are only approximately fit for human life.
 For example, Komarr is a cold planet with high CO2 that is going through long-term terraforming to make it habitable, while Beta Colony is a hot, sandy planet where humans must live underground.
-Barrayar's vegetation is incompatible with Earth's, and often poisonous or allergenic to humans; Barrayans clear native forest and use compost from Earth-descended plants or horse manure to grow new Earth vegetation.
+Barrayar's vegetation is incompatible with Earth's, and often poisonous or allergenic to humans; Barrayarans clear native forest and use compost from Earth-descended plants or horse manure to grow new Earth vegetation.
 In spaceships and space stations, people live in closed ecologies in which air and waste are continuously reprocessed.